IBM/IPFSfB/docs/source/tutorial/simple-network.md

 ```

 The network tag is one of [p2p](https://en.wikipedia.org/wiki/Peer-to-peer), [p2s](https://zh.wikipedia.org/wiki/P2S), and [p2sp](https://zh.wikipedia.org/wiki/P2SP).
-This command will up and start the corresponding network.
+This command will up and start a corresponding network.
 During the network booting, swarmkeygen tool will generate a random, 32 bytes secret key in your network's `build` directory, and `docker cp` will copy it to each containers.
 At the same time, each network nodes will exchange their ipfs address with others.
 Finally, rebooting the network using the secret key (`swarm.key` file) will create a private network.

 ## Setting up private network manually